kubernautics/ensign/README.md

 maximising the flexibility of development & small scale / IoT service publishing.
-By leveraging state of the art, containerised overlay services, and inexpensive public cloud resources, Ensign builds a simple and unrestricted commercial public IP front-end for unified publishing and ingress of distributed lab, iot, and other distributed services.
+By leveraging state of the art, containerised overlay services, and inexpensive public cloud resources, Ensign builds a simple and unrestricted commercial public hosted front-end for unified publishing and ingress of distributed lab, iot, and other distributed services.

 #### Services & functions officially supported on the Ensign Node: